Man faces prison for felony DUI

 ■ A Gardnerville Ranchos man who admitted doing what the judge told him not to do had his probation revoked on Tuesday.

-■ A woman who helped herself to a pizza deliveryman’s Jeep, passport ad wallet, at Stateline in July had only been out of jail for four days.
+■ A woman who helped herself to a pizza deliveryman’s Jeep, passport and wallet at Stateline in July had only been out of jail four days.

 Tauni Marie Arduengo, 28, received a suspended sentence for unlawful taking of a motor vehicle last month.

-She was ordered to serve 180 days jail.
-She is scheduled to be released in April 2020.
+She was ordered to serve 180 days in jail.
+She is scheduled to be released in April.

 ■ A Lake Tahoe woman admitted Monday to being under the influence of a controlled substance.